Ally McBeal (character): Biography

 Shortly after, Ally falls in love with another lawyer Larry Paul (played by Robert Downey Jr.).
 They initially met when she walked into his office and spent much time talking about her issues before she discovered he was a lawyer and a therapist.
 The two started a serious but rocky relationship.
 Although initially troubled by the fact that Larry had an ex-wife with whom he was still close and an ex-girlfriend (played by Famke Janssen) who was also the mother of his child, it was soon evident that Larry was her soulmate.
 The two agreed to take the relationship long-distance between Detroit and Boston when Larry's son attempted to sue his father, met Ally and told her he missed his dad.
 Ally then encouraged Larry to move back to Detroit to be in his son's life.
 Larry agreed and the two parted with the understanding that the relationship would remain and that each would visit the other until such a time that Ally was ready to move to Detroit.
 Being unable to say goodbye in person, he left a note pinned to a snowman outside Ally's door that said, "I will be back."
-Initially Ally was supposed to marry Larry at the end of the fourth season.
-But when Downey Jr was arrested on drug-related charges and sent to jail, the network fired Downey, canceling the marriage storyline.
+Initially Ally was supposed to marry Larry at the end of the fourth season, but when Downey was arrested on drug-related charges and sent to jail, the network fired him, canceling the marriage storyline.

 In the fifth and final season it was revealed that while in college, Ally, in need of money, donated an egg for research.
-However, the egg was fertilized and one day a little girl named Maddie (played by Hayden Panettiere) shows up on her doorstep, claiming to be her daughter, prompting Ally to faint.
+However, the egg was fertilized and one day a girl named Maddie (played by Hayden Panettiere) shows up on her doorstep, claiming to be her daughter, prompting Ally to faint.
 She gets to know her daughter over the course of several episodes.
 Her most significant love interest in this final season was Victor Morrison (played by Jon Bon Jovi) but the relationship deteriorated quite quickly as it was evident that Ally had thoughts for Larry.
 Subsequently, her daughter is harassed by schoolmates and suffers a shock, so Ally prioritizes her child over quest for love and decides to move to her daughter's home city of New York City.